2014 Conference — “Victorian Violence” | University of Michigan–Ann Arbor, April 11 – 13

 The University of Michigan Museum of Art will host a guided tour of the photography exhibit on An Eye on the Empire: Photographs of Colonial India and Egypt directly after the conference on Sunday afternoon.
 UMMA has also put together a small study case of images related to the conference theme of “Victorian Violence” for our members.

-You can find an interactive campus map on the University of Michigan's website.
+You can find an interactive campus map on the University of Michigan’s website.
 Driving directions to the Michigan League are also provided online.
 A customized MVSA conference map is available via Google Maps, which includes conference venues, hotels, parking, restaurants, coffee shops, and libraries and entertainment.
+(Nota bene: Since 2014, Google has discontinued the platform for this map, and the data is no longer available.)

 Hotel Accommodations, Transportation, and Parking